strangebuzz/phpquiz/README.txt

 * Add a question uuid?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?
-* Remove correct answer from source?
-* Hide correct answet in response?

 @Infra